nextcloud/documentation/developer_manual/app/appframework/api/controller_controller.rst

-  .. php:method:: setURLParams($urlParams=array())

-    :param array $urlParams:

-    URL params are passed to this method from the routes dispatcher to be available via the $this->params

   .. php:method:: params($key, $default=null)

     :param string $key: the key which you want to access in the URL Parameter                    placeholder, $_POST or $_GET array.
 The priority how they're returned is the following:                    1.
 URL parameters                    2.
 POST parameters                    3.
 GET parameters